pasis/xmpp.pasis.pp.ua/en/libstrophe-first-xmpp-program/index.markdown

 }
 ```

-The first step to work with XMPP is to establish XMPP connection with a server:
+The first step to work with XMPP is to establish an XMPP connection with a server:

 ```c
 void bot_run()